 A handful of fans like to view cross dressing characters, primarily Naoto Shirogane and Chihiro Fujisaki, as good representations of Transsexual characters in fiction and some would even constantly insist they are Trans in canon despite Word of God remarking on how they are not.
 The issue here is that, while having head canons that they are Trans is perfectly fine, characters like Naoto and Chihiro were never intended or written to be Trans in canon.
 In fact, their characters and problems do not reflect the LGBT community in Japan in any way.
 Instead they were meant to be seen as representations of how strict and unfair gender roles and standards in Japan are.
 Like how a woman like Naoto wouldn't be taken seriously in a male dominated field in addition to being considered too young for her work.
 Or how a physically and emotionally frail male like Chihiro would be constantly shamed and bullied for being too weak for people's taste.

 It gets more disturbing when you analyze these fans's reasoning and see LOTS of gender roles-based bullshit and fetishization reflected in it.
 To them, apparently the only reason why a person of either gender would dress as someone from the opposite one is that he or she is trans*, and the fact that they are not must have been "totally tacked on" because the writers are transphobes.
 In few words, by slapping the word "trans sexual" on characters for crossdressing and/or liking things that society dictates as being proper of the opposite gender... these people are reinforcing the same gender stereotypes/roles they claim to hate.
+And critiques such as this one are, in many cases, coming from self-professed trans* gamers, which only makes things more disturbing.

 Many fans of the Portal games became huge fans of Cave Johnson after hearing recorded speeches from him in the "Old Aperture Labs" levels of Portal 2, causing them to perceive him as being Crazy Awesome.
 The reality is, though, we're supposed to think of Cave Johnson as a delusional, highly dangerous bungling incompetent who caused the deaths of untold numbers of people and bankrupted his own company in the pursuit of outlandish, crackpot ideas like using a portal-creating device as a shower curtain.
 The Crazy Awesomeness of Cave Johnson is so well-entrenched that things like the fact his famous "when life gives you lemons" speech are actually supposed to be the demented ravings of a lunatic imbecile who refuses to accept that he murdered people and ruined his company because of his own incompetence actually wound up on the Portal 2 Fridge subpage — they're considered that unobvious.